tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Adventurer Feat

-If an enemy misses you with a melee attack during this cycle, deal psychic damage equal to your Wisdom modifier, twice at 5th level, and thrice at 8th.
+If an enemy misses you with a melee attack during this cycle, deal psychic damage equal to your Wisdom modifier, twice at champion tier, and thrice at epic tier.

 ---